ItsHotdogFred/CodeBin/README.md

 The project also supports JWT auth meaning it is possible to have accounts which are linked to your email (When signing up you'll get an email with a code to verify your account)
 For reasons you probably understand.
 You can only make 20 requests per minute and there is also a 50kb storage limit per user.

 You can test it out at [Swagger](https://app.swaggerhub.com/apis/fred-b04/code-bin_api/1.0) (Mods at hackclub reading this.
-Please use that link instead of the one I sent in the submission as this include https or just use api.itsfred.dev instead of the raw ip and port I sent)
+Please use that link instead of the one I sent in the submission as this include https)

 ## Here are the different endpoints you can try out: